markets/awesome-ruby/README.md

   * [Howitzer](https://github.com/strongqa/howitzer) - Ruby based framework for acceptance testing
   * [Konacha](https://github.com/jfirebaugh/konacha) - Test your Rails application's JavaScript with the mocha test framework and chai assertion library.
   * [minitest](https://github.com/seattlerb/minitest) - minitest provides a complete suite of testing facilities supporting TDD, BDD, mocking, and benchmarking.
-  * [Mocha](https://github.com/freerange/mocha) - Mocha is a mocking and stubbing library for Ruby
+  * [Mocha](https://github.com/freerange/mocha) - Mocha is a mocking and stubbing library for Ruby.
   * [RR](https://github.com/rr/rr) - A test double framework that features a rich selection of double techniques and a terse syntax.
   * [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) - Provides Test::Unit- and RSpec-compatible one-liners that test common Rails functionality.
 These tests would otherwise be much longer, more complex, and error-prone.
   * [Spinach](https://github.com/codegram/spinach) - Spinach is a high-level BDD framework that leverages the expressive Gherkin language (used by Cucumber) to help you define executable specifications of your application or library's acceptance criteria.